-The next day I wanted to do another day trip but absolutely everything was sold out.
-I took it as a sign and spent the day by the pool.
+The next day I want to do another day trip but absolutely everything is sold out.
+I take it as a sign and spend the day by the pool.

-It was so frustrating to be in such a gorgeous place that was so overrun with tourists it was completely impossible to appreciate it.
+It’s so frustrating to be in such a gorgeous place that is so overrun with tourists.
+Honestly, it’s completely impossible to appreciate it.
 There seems to be no regulation on the number of “independent” speedboat operators or visitors on a certain island.

 Next stop, Australia!